hms-dbmi/GIC-ontology/README.md

 1.ACT_HPDS_01_Table_Create.sql

 Creates listed tables which have ACT ontology and mappings to convert to ACT format.
+Other ACT Ontologies and documentation can be downloaded from the ACT dropbox. https://app.box.com/s/x4ab2a1vcgi59c98xcdxbyzlqlthb6g4

 	TM_CZ.A_NCATS_DEMOGRAPHICS
 	TM_CZ.A_NCATS_VISIT_DETAILS